carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 $ kubectl port-forward service/frontend-external 8081:80
 ```

-And thats it!
+And that's it!
 Go ahead and access your application on http://localhost:8081/.
-Its simple and nothing cloak and dagger about it!
+It's simple and nothing cloak and dagger about it!

 #### Clean up
 Delete the boutique app locally, using dagger: